 What’s my experience with Paypal?
 I’ve used Paypal since 2004 as a seller, with a USA account for my first e-commerce business.
 I have opened my first one outside of USA in early 2008 and have had accounts with them in Hong Kong, UK, China, and of course USA.

-Also having this podcast and blog, I have connected even more with people having various experiences themselves using Paypal.
+Also through my podcast and this blog, I have connected with even more people having various experiences themselves using Paypal.
 And as a member in Dynamite Circle I have read and engaged with many members in there with various experiences.

 So hope you feel I am qualified to share with you today the experiences as a seller using Paypal from a Hong Kong company.

 Opening a Paypal Hong Kong Account